evelynpa1/cambridge-dis-hackathon/README.md

 This is not about being **“right at all costs.”**  It is about reasoning **transparently and responsibly** to reach the verdict.

 ---
-### 🏁 Data Usage
+### 🏁 Data Access

-You do not need to use all the data.
+You do **not** need to use all the data.

+All teams must use the **official FactTrace hackathon dataset**, which contains high-ambiguity (fact, claim) pairs designed to test subtle semantic mutations.

 Instead, teams must: